react-native-datetimepicker/datetimepicker/README.md

 ### Android styling

+If you'd like to use the Material pickers, your app theme will need to inherit from `Theme.Material3.DayNight.NoActionBar` in `styles.xml`.

 Styling of the dialogs on Android can be easily customized by using the provided config plugin, provided that you use a [Expo development build](https://docs.expo.dev/develop/development-builds/introduction/).
 The plugin allows you to configure color properties that cannot be set at runtime and requires building a new app binary to take effect.

 Refer to this documentation for more information: [android-styling.md](/docs/android-styling.md).